Istanbul Park: Formula One

 The first Grand Prix of Turkey took place in 2005.
-Due to financial disagreement, the last Turkish Grand Prix took place in 2011, despite earlier reports that the event would take place until at least 2021.
-The top speed measured of an F1 car by the speed trap was 329.5 km/h in 2005.
-F1 cars equipped with the smaller 2.4-litre V8 engines (instead of the 3.0-litre V10s of previous years) reached 320 km/h in 2006.
+Due to financial disagreement, the Turkish Grand Prix discontinued after 2011, despite earlier reports that the event would take place until at least 2021.
 Felipe Massa has an affinity with this circuit, with the Brazilian winning three of the nine Grands Prix held at Istanbul Park with Lewis Hamilton winning two and Sebastian Vettel, Jenson Button, Kimi Räikkönen and Valtteri Bottas having won one race each.

 Istanbul Park returned for the 2020 Formula One World Championship, after a nine-year absence.

 Istanbul Park was due to replace the cancelled Canadian Grand Prix for the 2021 Formula One World Championship.
 Then it was postponed indefinitely due to COVID-19 travel restrictions imposed on the country by the UK government and was replaced by the Styrian Grand Prix.
 It was later re-added to the 2021 calendar in place of the cancelled Singapore Grand Prix.

+The Turkish Grand Prix is due to return to Istanbul Park from 2027.